-Frequently asked questions are available on the RTP industry internship weighting page.
+Further information is available on the RTP industry internship weighting FAQs page.

 HDR grievance factsheet

-The HDR grievance factsheet provides information for HDR students, including RTP Scholarship recipients, on the different avenues available to pursue a grievance in regard to internal issues with their HEP.
+The HDR grievance factsheet provides information for HDR students, including RTP scholarship recipients, on the avenues available to pursue a grievance in regard to issues with their HEP.

 For more information, refer to: